Robert Adams (sailor): Narratives

 Two versions of Adams' story were published.
 The Company of Merchants Trading to Africa (the African Company) published the first version based on interviews held with Adams at their London offices.
 This version was titled The Narrative of Robert Adams and included an introduction, notes, and other supporting material.
 Simon Cock was its primary editor, and Joseph Dupuis added notes based on his encounter with Adams.
 The book was published by John Murray in 1816.
 The Narrative is reminiscent of Barbary slave narratives, which were written by other shipwrecked sailors who had been taken captive and enslaved in Northern Africa (Barbary corsairs did not capture him, and he spent his captivity in the Sub-Saharan region south of the Barbary coast).
 The one notable difference in the Narrative of Robert Adams is that Adams describes his visit to the legendary city of Timbuktu, much coveted by Europeans then.
 Adams was the first Westerner ever to give a complete account of Timbuktu.
 As Frank T. Kryza writes, "No European explorer had been there and returned since the Middle Ages."

 According to Cock's introduction to the Narrative, Adams sailed home in December 1815, omitting much of his payment, as well as his royalties from the book, but promising to return in the spring.
 Due to the dangerous nature of trans-Atlantic crossings in the winter, he gave Cock the "particulars of his family" to verify claims on his earnings.
 However, the Company of Merchants Trading to Africa's records do not show any money was ever paid to, or held for, Adams or his family.
 From this point, Adams vanishes from the historical record.

-The second version, known as the "Cadiz Narrative", was written up by Samuel A. Storrow, a "gentleman of Boston" whom Adams met in Cadiz.
+The second version, known as the "Cadiz Narrative", was written up by Samuel A. Storrow, a "gentleman of Boston" whom Adams met in Cádiz.
 This version was published as "Interiour of Africa" in the North American Review in May 1817, with an introductory note from editor Jared Sparks.
-In July 1817, Sparks reviewed the African Company's version, noting the discrepancies between the Cadiz account and the London version and calling Adams' tale a "fiction."
+In July 1817, Sparks reviewed the African Company's version, noting the discrepancies between the Cádiz account and the London version and calling Adams' tale a "fiction."